 Why is the pain from my lower back muscle spasm not going away?

-A lower back muscle spasm might start out as a protective mechanism.
-It protects you from injuring yourself any further.
-However, if you do nothing about it and the muscle spasm continues to bother you, it will prevent you from getting your full movement back.
-If you don’t move fully and with ease, your muscles become weakerjoints become stiff and your spine less stable.
-You become stuck in a cycle of pain, not knowing if it is safe to move or not.
+A lower back muscle spasm might start as a protective mechanism.
+However, if you do nothing about it and the muscle spasm continues to bother you, it will prevent you from regaining full movement.
+Your body will adapt, your muscles will weaken, joints will stiffen, and your spine will become less stable.
+You will become stuck in a cycle of pain, not knowing if it is safe to move or not.

-The sooner you sort out exactly what is causing the pain & muscle spasms in your lower back, the better.
-Certain treatments like medication might ease the pain, but it won’t prevent the lower back muscle spasm from coming back if there is something deeper causing it.
-If it was a muscle strain and not just a muscle spasm, it will take longer for the tear to heal.
+Treatments like medication might ease the pain, but they won’t prevent the lower back muscle spasm from coming back if something more profound is causing it.
+If it were a muscle strain and not just a muscle spasm, it would take longer for the tear to heal.
+You may feel frustrated that the pain in your lower back isn’t easing, but there could be something else that needs your attention.
+If you don’t take the warning signs seriously, your back could suffer more critical and possibly irreversible damage.

 What NOT to do